Writing a business plan helps you:

 What premises does the business have?

-- What are the long-term commitments to property?
+- What business premises do you have or need?
+What are your long-term commitments to property?

 - What are the advantages and disadvantages of the present location?
 Should the business expand or move?